sebastianplnr/spotify_audio_feature_analysis/README.md

 # Spotify Audio Feature Analysis

-In December, during a virtual discussion, Spotify and its potential of assessing mood through the music briefly came up.
-Following the meeting, I started reading up on the topic and came across an interesting article by The Economist and a Twitter thread of its author.
-He had analysed the charts of the last three years and calculated the average happiness (or "valence" in Spotify's terms) per month and country.
-It turns out that while there is considerable variation between the countries, on average February is the "gloomiest' month of the year and July the happiest.
-The article had been published in February of 2020 though, and a lot has happened since then.

-In Covid times, case numbers dominate our everyday lives as they inform the lastest points of action of the government.
-It is often criticised that governments are relying too much on these numbers and seldom consider the people's psychological states.
-Part of this problem is that the case numbers are much more tangible than emotion or mood, particularly at scale.
-So what if there was a way to evaluate mood at scale without the cost and time-consuming surveying and interviewing?
-This is where music is entering the stage.
-Assuming the type of music is indeed partly determined by our state of mind, would it not be worthwhile trying to analyse the songs we listen to?

-This project seeks to visualise the difference between the predicted 2020 mood (based on the past three non-Covid years) and the actual 2020 mood.
-Spotify, being one of the biggest players in music streaming, publishes since January 2017 the top 200 songs per week for 70 countries.
-They have also developed an algorithm that assigns each song a "valence", "danceability", "energy", and "tempo" score based on the song's characteristics.
-These scores can be queried by registered Spotify developers.

-The following will describe each step of the project such that interested parties can fully understand and replicate the project.
-The repository contains all the necessary tools for this.
+The repository contains all necessary tools to understand and replicate the project.
 The scripts and data sets are numbered corresponding to the following steps and their outputs.
 Both R and Python were used as each of them possesses unique strengths and limitations.

-A final thought, extending the project by correlating the observed differences with e.g., number of Covid cases or (excess) deaths, or degree of restrictions or movement activity would be very interesting.
+Extending the project by correlating the observed differences with e.g., number of Covid cases or (excess) deaths, or degree of restrictions or movement activity would be very interesting.

 ### Step 1 (in Python)